hmbrg/blitzjs-monorepo-example/README.md

 - You don't have linter / code-style errors.
 - Your test suite is successful.
 - Your apps (nextjs) or packages can be successfully built.
-- Basic size-limit example in web-app.
+- Basic size-limit example in reference-web-app.

 Each of those steps can be opted-out.